Niagara Cave in Harmony MN

 14 Best Caves in Minnesota

-Caves are a blast o explore, whether by visiting a show cave on a guided tour or just stumbling upon one on a hike somewhere.
 Whenever I see a hole in the wall, I always get a bit apprehensive about what I might find inside.

-DayTripper is supported by it’s audience.
-When you purchase though links on our site, we may earn a small commission.
-It doesn’t cost you anything additional.
+DayTripper is reader-supported.
+When you purchase through links on our site, we may earn a small commission.
 I never promote things I haven’t vetted myself.

-Caves in Minnesota
+Best Caves in Minnesota

-There are two types of caves in Minnesota, natural and man-made.
-Natural forming caves are found in soft bedrock and they can be anything from a few feet deep to thousands of feet deep.
+There are two types of caves in Minnesota: natural and man-made.
+Natural forming caves are found in soft bedrock, and they can be anything from a few feet deep to thousands of feet deep.

 They are hiding all over the state, including under Minneapolis.
 These have classic characteristics like nonuniform walls and stalagmites and stalactites.